MatteoGenovese/exercise-tracker/README.md

     ```

-- You can make a GET request to `/api/users/:_id/logs` to retrieve a full exercise log of any user.
+- You can make a GET request to `/api/students/:_id/logs` to retrieve a full exercise log of any student.
-- A request to a user's log GET `/api/users/:_id/logs` returns a user object with a count property representing the number of exercises that belong to that user.
+- A request to a student's log GET `/api/students/:_id/logs` returns a student object with a count property representing the number of exercises that belong to that student.
-- A GET request to `/api/users/:id/logs` will return the user object with a log array of all the exercises added.
+- A GET request to `/api/students/:id/logs` will return the student object with a log array of all the exercises added.
-- Each item in the log array that is returned from GET `/api/users/:id/logs` is an object that should have a description, duration, and date properties.
+- Each item in the log array that is returned from GET `/api/students/:id/logs` is an object that should have a description, duration, and date properties.
-    - The description property of any object in the log array that is returned from GET `/api/users/:id/logs` should be a string.
+    - The description property of any object in the log array that is returned from GET `/api/students/:id/logs` should be a string.
-    - The duration property of any object in the log array that is returned from GET `/api/users/:id/logs` should be a number.
+    - The duration property of any object in the log array that is returned from GET `/api/students/:id/logs` should be a number.
-    - The date property of any object in the log array that is returned from GET `/api/users/:id/logs` should be a string..
+    - The date property of any object in the log array that is returned from GET `/api/students/:id/logs` should be a string..
 Use the dateString format of the Date API.

-- You can add from, to and limit parameters to a GET `/api/users/:_id/logs` request to retrieve part of the log of any user. from and to are dates in yyyy-mm-dd format. limit is an integer of how many logs to send back.
+- You can add from, to and limit parameters to a GET `/api/students/:_id/logs` request to retrieve part of the log of any student. from and to are dates in yyyy-mm-dd format. limit is an integer of how many logs to send back.
 - Your responses should have the following structures.

 Log: